ErraticPattern/obsidian-ideas/1 - Rough Notes/Reminders.md

 - [x] Have a meeting with Diego and ask him about the simultaneous-mri preprocessing of eeg, the statistical analysis he performed, and if he knows where the exp.4 data is. ⏫ ✅ 2024-10-27
 - [ ] Try to make NET work in MATLAB (Fork it). ⏫
 - [ ] Check out [[EEGLAB]]'s postAmicaUtility plugin. 🔽
+- [ ] Install Gpower. ⏬
+- [ ] Learn how to setup and use clusters of computers for faster computations. ⏬